avrhamo/api-workspace/app_desc.md

 Kafka credentials are managed securely
 API endpoints are validated before execution
 Sensitive data in logs is properly masked
 This documentation provides a comprehensive overview of the application's features and implementation details.
-Would you like me to expand on any particular section or add more specific technical details?